Skip to main content

-Nigeria is the 10th largest producer of crude oil in the world and achieved lower-middle-income status in 2014.
-However, conflict in its Northeast region has displaced over 2 million people and left another 8.7 million food insecure in Borno, Adamawa, and Yobe states.
-Three million of them are in Borno State, the epicenter of the insurgency.
+Conflict in the northeast has displaced 2.3 million people and left nearly 5 million facing acute food insecurity and limited access to assistance in Borno, Adamawa and Yobe states.
+Three million of them are in Borno State, the epicentre of insurgency.

 What the World Food Programme is doing in Nigeria